lorepozo/servemd/README.md

 # servemd

-__`servemd`__ is a minimal server which supports markdown and authentication for secured paths.
-Requests are routed with implicit extensions if not explicitly provided.
+__`servemd`__ is a minimal server which supports markdown, authentication for secured paths, and (optionally) TLS.
 Files are served in accordance with their MIME type, allowing for native viewing (e.g. PDFs or videos on mobile).
 The example directory shows typical usage (viewable live [here](http://docs.lucasem.com:8000)), which could look as follows:

 ```